2inchesofwater/Kirby-inPageTabs/README.md

 ## The current state
 Kirbyup is currently compiling the package successfully.
 Kirby Panel has registered the plugin.
-In the Panel, accessing a Series page, such as "Thor", reveals an error `Invalid field type ("inPageTabsCore")`.
+In Kirby's Panel – accessing a Series page, such as "Thor", reveals an error `Field "workflowtabs": The field type "inpagetabs" does not exist`.
+└── The field "workflowtabs" is created inside blueprints\pages\series.yml └── I'm having trouble identifying why the field type "inpagetabs" isn't working

 ## Node modules
 Kirby CMS 4.3.0